-- The dosing recommendations for pediatric patients aged 2 to 17 years with transfusional iron overload are the same as for adult patients.
-Changes in weight of pediatric patients over time must be taken into account when calculating the dose - In children with transfusional iron overload aged between 2 and 5 years, exposure is lower than in adults.
+- The dosing recommendations for pediatric patients aged 2 to 17 years with transfusional iron overload are the same as for adult patients - It is recommended that serum ferritin be monitored every month to assess the patient's response to therapy and to minimise the risk of overchelation - Changes in weight of pediatric patients over time must be taken into account when calculating the dose - In children with transfusional iron overload aged between 2 and 5 years, exposure is lower than in adults.
 This age group may therefore require higher doses than are necessary in adults.
 However, the initial dose should be the same as in adults, followed by individual titration